American Airlines Logo Light Harness Troubleshooting

 WARNING: DO NOT USE A MEGOHMETER FOR THE INSULATION RESISTANCE TEST OF THE ON-WING WIRING REPAIR.
 INJURY TO PERSONNEL OR DAMAGE TO THE AIRPLANE CAN OCCUR.

-2. Attach one meter test lead to a WIRE PIN assembly on the connector plug.
+2. Attach one meter test lead to WIRE PIN 1 on the “A” connector plug assembly.

 WARNING: DO NOT BEND OR PUT STRESS ON THE CONTACTS.
 DAMAGE TO THE CONNECTOR OR THE CONTACTS CAN OCCUR.